 A critical approach to the sociology of disability is timely given the challenges facing disabled people under the current coalition government in the UK.
 This Study Group aims to reclaim the alost sociology of disability

-This list is for the discussion of issues related to doing a PhD in the social sciences, ranging from how to decide what to research, deciding what methods to use and how to write up.
+This list has been retained 06/12/2013 no one can subscribe to this list and no one can post to this list - contact email@example.com for all enquiries regarding this list This list is for the discussion of issues related to doing a PhD in the social sciences, ranging from how to decide what to research, deciding what methods to use and how to write up.
 It is primarily aimed at PhD students, as well as at people interested in the research process more generally.
 It is also used for making announcements about the PhD methods workshop series.
-This list has been retained - 06/12/13.
-The archives have been locked for viewing only.
-No new messages may be posted and the list will not accept new subscribers

 This mailinglist gives support to the e-social science community in technical and related questions.
 It is managed by the National Centre for e-Social Science.